arwhirang/affinity_prediction_BGNN/README.md

 Under review for Bioinformatics

 ## Preparation
-1 PDBbind data
+1 PDBbind data (re-docking)
-- Download PDBbind data(v2019) both "general set" and "refined set" and merge them.
+- Download PDBbind data(v2019) both "general set" and "refined set" and merge all the files inside folder pdbbind_files.
 - run "" to create re-docking dataset from PDBbind data
+2 chembl_bace data (cross-docking)
+- go to chembl and download all the IC50 values of the target protein BACE (chembl id:)

-## data and source code path for our library
+## data and source code path required to run BGNN library
-- pdbbind_files
+- pdbbind_files ==> Preparatory work is required (too big to upload all files)
-- pdbbind_index
+- pdbbind_index ==> no preparation required
-- src
-- src/chembl
-- src/bace
-- src/cats
+- src2/chembl_bace ==> Preparatory work is required (too big to upload all files)
+- src2/BACE ==> unzip the compressed file
+- src2/CATS ==> unzip the compressed file
+- src2/gc3_CATS ==> unzip the compressed file

 ## pose prediction
 1